 Russian wrestler George Lurich who wanted to wrestle Hackenschmidt after he had defeated Tom Jenkins, claimed that there would be an arrangement between Jenkins and Gotch once they faced each other again in the United States.
 He also accused Jenkins of taking the fall against Hackenschmidt in their Royal Albert Hall match.

 But now, with Jenkins out of the picture, the much-anticipated clash between Gotch and Hackenschmidt approached.

 Did you know: The Jenkins vs. Gotch rivalry included nine memorable bouts and are considered some of the most influential encounters witnessed by wrestling fans of any era.
 They are pivotal to the foundation of today’s modern product.

-Both George Hackenschmidt and Frank Gotch were the two biggest stars in the sport.
+George Hackenschmidt and Frank Gotch were the two biggest stars in wrestling.
 However, fans were almost denied the clash between the two supermen after Frank Gotch fell and dropped his American Heavyweight Championship to the 165 lbs Fred Beell.

 Some historians point to the Gotch vs. Beell fight as an obviously worked match, while others naively point to it as the first worked match in an era when the sport was 100% legitimate.
 But the possibility of this being a once-in-a-lifetime upset is there too.

 A month later, Gotch took the title back, and Beell became a frequent fall guy for Gotch and never regained the title.

 After this strange match, Gotch only conceded one more fall for the rest of his historic career.

 Meanwhile, leading up to the match, and perhaps due to the demanding weight training he put his body through, Hackenschmidt’s body was breaking down.